Removing unwanted ‘reductive’ volatile sulfur compounds from wine prior to packaging

 Various techniques are used by winemakers to remove and remediate VSCs during fermentation.
 These include:

-Oxygen – introduction of oxygen during fermentation via sparging once 20% of the fermentable sugar has been consumed has been shown to reduce the potential sulfide formation in red wines.
-More information can be found in the Ways to introduce oxygen into an active red ferment fact sheet.
+- Oxygen – introduction of oxygen during fermentation via sparging once 20% of the fermentable sugar has been consumed has been shown to reduce the potential sulfide formation in red wines.
+More information can be found in the Aeration of ferments page and the Ways to introduce oxygen into an active red ferment fact sheet.

 References and further information